 - Spread the rest of the vanilla batter into the pan so that it covers the raspberry swirl completely.

-Cover the Cake with Either Lemon Icing or Vanilla Icing
+Top with Lemon or Vanilla Icing

 In all honesty, this Raspberry Cake is delicious served plain, without any icing at all.
 But, I think it's even better with a layer of lemon icing.
 If you're not crazy about lemon flavor, you could use this vanilla icing instead.